-After all, this is a catch 22 type situation.
+After all, this is a catch 22 type of situation.
 On the one hand, having your child's other parent's parental rights terminated could eliminate a headache and a hassle for both you and your child if that person were not to have a legal relationship with the child moving forward.
 Think of all the times you had to stop and consider the other parent's thoughts and feelings on a particular circumstance.
 Wouldn't it just be easier to be able to bypass that person altogether and instead make decisions based on what you think is right or wrong?

 The reality for a parent trying to terminate their parental rights in hopes of avoiding child support

 By the same token, every once in a while, I will speak to a parent whose stated objective is to terminate their parental rights rather than pay child support for their children.
-Beyond any sort of moral compunction that a parent may or probably should have regarding this type of arrangement, the reality is that most family law judges will see through any attempt to avoid child support and to have parental rights terminated as a result.
+Beyond any moral compunction that a parent may or probably should have regarding this type of arrangement, the reality is that most family law judges will see through any attempt to avoid child support and have parental rights terminated as a result.
 Family court judges are typically unwilling to allow this type of arrangement to occur.

-Almost certainly, terminating appearance parental rights for that parent to notary child support goes against common sense.
+Almost certainly, terminating the appearance parental rights for that parent to notary child support goes against common sense.
 The place is a hefty burden on the parent whose parental rights are not terminated.
-If you as a parent are not able or willing to engage with that child on an emotional or physical level, then at the very least, you should be made to contribute to their child's upbringing financially.
+If you as a parent are not able or willing to engage with that child on an emotional or physical level, then at the very least, you should be made to contribute financially to their child's upbringing.
 The termination of parental rights does not allow a court to enforce either aspect of this discussion and, as a result, almost certainly would not happen in your situation.

 Voluntary termination of parental rights in Texas

 There are two ways for a parent to have their parental rights terminated in Texas.
 The first is involuntary termination.
 You see this occurring many times in Child Protective Services cases where apparent have been found to have abused or neglected their child.
-In those circumstances, a parent could be ordered to undergo therapy, counseling, or some other remedial measure in hopes of maintaining parental rights in the future.
+In those circumstances, a parent could be ordered to undergo therapy, counseling, or some other remedial measure to maintain parental rights in the future.
 If that parent works did not follow orders and did not participate in the case, then a judge could terminate parental rights if that is a recommendation made by the state of Texas.

 It is difficult for me to imagine a scenario where a family court judge in Texas would allow a parent who is obligated to pay child support to have their parental rights terminated without having an adult in place to step up and adopt the child.
 Courts like a child, understandably, to have two parents to shoulder the burdens of raising them.
 It is a challenge for any parent to raise a child alone, and a court would not want to make a short set of a decision to terminate a parent's parental rights even if they are asking to have this done.